 Art/iculation is a bilingual student-run digital and print magazine that aims to challenge mainstream notions of 'culture,' by spotlighting un(der)represented topics of cultural significance.
 Each issue brims with artful, critical content around a timely theme selected by the editorial team.
 In response to the tragic spate of celebrity suicides in Spring 2018 and ensuing media storm that revealed the pervasive stigma surrounding mental health, the magazine proposes a special issue focused on “The Art of Healing”.
 The issue would feature written and artistic content on mental, emotional, and physical wellness.
 Print copies of the issue would be distributed on-campus during back-to-school, with all content fully accessible online.
 This project received $1500 for supplies.

 The Dean of Students will notify recipients and, with the approval of the Director of Planned Giving, will issue the disbursement.

-- Successful projects must send the Dean of Students a brief report on the use of the funds and main outcomes of the project by May 15th of the year following receipt of the funding.
+- Successful projects must send the Dean of Students a brief report on the use of the funds and main outcomes of the project by Spring/Summer 2021 TBD.
 This report will be shared with the Provost and the Director of Bequests and Planned Gifts, and must accompany any request for renewal.